 Additionally, we may want to include a local Python folder or file.
 Imagine we have a separate Python file,

 stock_scaler.py which helps us scale the values of our stocks, and which we want to use in our script, or a folder of SQL scripts which we want to use in Python.

-To include this in the deploy, we can add it to
+To include this in the deploy, we could add it to

-By default, scripts on Datapane run in our standard docker container.
-By default, this includes the following libraries.
+By default, scripts on Datapane run in our standard docker container, which includes the following libraries.

 seaborn == 0.10.*altair-recipes ~= 0.8.0git+https://github.com/altair-viz/altair_pandas@master#egg=altair-pandasgit+https://github.com/altair-viz/pdvega@master#egg=pdvegascipy == 1.4.*scikit-learn == 0.22.*patsy ~= 0.5.1lightgbm ~= 2.2.3lifetimes == 0.11.*lifelines == 0.23.*./wheels/fbprophet-0.5-py3-none-any.whladtk ~= 0.6.2# data accesssqlalchemy ~= 1.3psycopg2-binary ~= 2.8PyMySQL ~= 0.9.3google-cloud-bigquery[pandas, pyarrow] ~= 1.17boto3 ~= 1.12.6requests ~= 2.23.0ftpretty ~= 0.3.2pymongo ~= 3.10.1# miscdnspython ~= 1.16.0 # requirement for pymongo to connect to certain instancessh ~= 1.13.0